 You can see the current groupings on the Project Results webpages here:

 For the charts, click on the left “DNA Results.”

-Our current knowledge of the first 9 of these Y-DNA Groups is available on the VFA’s blog at this link.
+Our current knowledge of these Y-DNA Groups is available on the VFA’s blog at this link.
 We are continually revising this analysis and as the details change please check back here for an updated overview and current links.

 The Vance surname across the world today is found mainly in English-speaking countries like Australia, the UK and Ireland, Canada, and the United States.

 While over history there have been other family groups who have carried the name Vance, today the surname appears to have two main origins – one from Ireland where at least some of its earlier history is known, and one from Germany where the original surname was Wentz or a variant, and when emigrants came to English-speaking countries (mostly the US) the surname was transcribed as Vance.

 More information about these origins can be found on the Vance Family Association’s blog at this link.